vinumaradana/cse15l-lab-reports/lab-report-2.md

 }
 ```

-After writing the code for StringServer, I altered the path to check that code produced the expected output as you can
+After writing the code for StringServer, I altered the path to check that the code produced the expected output as you can
 see in the following screenshots.

 **Screenshot 1**